 Point total (over/under)

 The point total refers to the over/under line set by books.
-This number projects the total number of points scored in a game and, like prop betting, is bet whether one thinks the score will go over or under the set point total.
+This number projects the total number of points scored in a game and, like prop betting, is bet on whether one thinks the score will go over or under the set point total.
 For example, the Broncos’ Week 11 matchup with the Dolphins had a projected point total of 43.5 points.
 Denver won that game 20-13, resulting in just 33 points.
 Those who bet under the point total that game would have cashed out.

 The Broncos often struggled offensively in 2020, giving their games a lower projected point total.
 Typical Broncos games say over/unders between 42 and 46 points, sometimes dipping as low as 39 points.
 Moving forward to 2021 should see a similar trend in projected point totals barring an unforeseen emergence of Drew Lock.